Vonage/vivid-3/README.md

 <br>
 <br>

-> Our philosophy favors a lock-down over white labeling strategy, where utilizing high-level design tokens (add link) for UI customization while avoiding modifying components directly where possible.
+> Our philosophy favors a lock-down over white labeling strategy, utilizing high-level design tokens (add link) for UI customization rather than permuting components directly, where possible.
 This guideline promotes the ergonomics of consistency enforcement across apps.

 <br>